irimina/shellScriptingProject/README.md

 TASK: You have a folder full of unsorted files.
 The file types have many different names and extensions.

 Your job is to copy every file from the unsorted folder and place it into the correct sorted sub folder.

 Some files will need to appear in multiple sub folders.
 Other files don't belong in any folder - they should be removed.
+The 'favorites'folder is an extra challenge.

 The final directory structure should be as follows:
 ~/irimina$ (yours will reflect your account)